wrattler/wrattler/docs/guides/development.md

 ---
 layout: default
-title: Welcome
+title: Building and modifying Wrattler
 ---

+# Building and modifying Wrattler

-# How to run Wrattler via Docker(-compose)
+## How to run Wrattler via Docker(-compose)

 **NOTE: This is heavily outdated**